stoiandelev/stoiandelev/README.md

 ### My passion is programming and that's what I want to do.
 I'm constantly trying to improve and learn new things.
 ### You can contact me at stoian.delev@yahoo.com or by phone +359882410391.
-### Check out one of my projects under my contribution.
+### Check out one of my projects under my contributions.

 ### I used the following techs and languages: Java, Spring Framework, MySQL, Hibernate.